SamueleBumbaca/agri-downstream/README.md

-# Project Title: Agri-Dowstream Object Detection
+# Project Title: Agri-Downstream Object Detection

 ## Overview
-The Agri-Dowstream project focuses on implementing object detection techniques using the Faster R-CNN model.
+The Agri-Downstream project focuses on implementing object detection techniques using the Faster R-CNN model.
 This repository contains the necessary configurations, datasets, and scripts to train and evaluate the model on agricultural datasets.

 ## Project Structure
 ```